NatanHerzog/statics-matlab/CHAPTER-4/ch4_plan.md

 `output: integratedExpr = 125/3`

-These are fairly simple examples.
-This is a really powerful tool.
-We can use it to centroid calculations, like we've been covering in class!
+These are fairly simple examples, but it can be used for everything we need for class.
+Let's see how to use it to centroid calculations, like we've been covering in class!

 ## Center of Area